A young woman with red hair and freckles looking down, wearing a white tank top, with another person partially visible in front of her.

 Why your body holds the key

 Insight is a good start, but it usually isn't enough to change how you actually feel.
-You can understand why you’re anxious and still feel your heart race every time you walk into a meeting or a difficult conversation.
+You can understand why you’re anxious and still be thrown off by your heart racing every time you walk into a meeting or a difficult conversation.

 Trauma and chronic stress don't just live in your memories; they live in your nervous system.
 As a somatic therapist, I help you notice the signals your body is sending.
-We don't just talk about your pain; we work with the tension, the breath, and the subtle "felt-sense" to help your system let go of survival patterns that no longer serve you.
+We don't just talk about your pain; we work with the tension, the breath, and the subtle "felt-sense" to help your system complete old survival patterns that no longer serve you.

 What shifts in our work